AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_finetuning.rst

 to the agent and provides the context necessary to complete the task.
 This is a task-specific feature, and different reasoning problems will require different conversation templates, although they can follow a similar format.
-We define the conversation template as follows (using ``question`` and ``answer`` as placeholders for the question and answer data) and then instantiate the ``ReasoningGym`` object which converts a Hugging Face dataset into a Gymnasium-style environment.
+We define the conversation template as follows (using ``question`` and ``answer`` as placeholders for the question and answer data) and then build a single-turn :class:`RolloutEnv <agilerl.llm_envs.RolloutEnv>` from the question and answer columns of our dataset, wrapping it in a :class:`TokenObservationWrapper <agilerl.llm_envs.TokenObservationWrapper>` inside an ``env_factory``.

-.. collapse:: Convert HuggingFace Dataset to Gymnasium Environment
+.. collapse:: Build the Single-Turn Rollout Environment

     .. code-block:: python